-Because transferability of credits varies with colleges and universities, programs and departmental majors, students are urged to discuss their program plans with an OCC counselor and transfer institution.
+Because transferability of credits varies with colleges and universities, programs, and departmental majors, students are urged to discuss their program plans with an OCC counselor and an advisor at the intended transfer institution.

 Courses that satisfy Associate in Science degree requirements

-Candidates for the Associate in Science degree must satisfy the requirements for an associate degree as well as the following specific minimum requirements:
+Candidates for the Associate in Science degree must satisfy the following specific General Education requirements with a "C" (2.0) or higher in each course.

 A minimum cumulative 2.00 grade point average (GPA) overall is required for graduation.